luisevm/acm-policies-gitops/README.md

               name: policy-generator
         ```

-    d.
+    c.
 Check that the ArgoCD instance restarts and that is goes running again

     ```
     oc -n openshift-gitops get pods
     ```

-5. Bootstrap required Objects
+6. Bootstrap required Objects

     a.
 Create in ACM HUB the namespace where the Policyes will be saved